ak--47/duck-shard/README.md

 convert, transform, and stream data to HTTP APIs with zero DevOps overhead.
 No cloud.
 No Python, no JVM, no drama.

 convert folders or files of **Parquet**, **CSV**, or **NDJSON** into **NDJSON**, **CSV**, or **Parquet**.
 *Stream processed data directly to HTTP endpoints.
+Apply JSON transformations with jq.
+Preview data before processing.
 Deduplicate.
 Merge.
 Split into shards.
 Parallelize across all CPU cores.*  It's great fun!

 **Cross-platform, no Python, no JVM, no drama.**